-Draft Profile: BioMarcus Banks attended Andy Dekaney High School and was rated a 4-star prospect by 247 Sports with a scout's rating of 0.944, going unranked by ESPN.
+Draft Profile: BioMarcus Banks from Dekaney High School was rated a 4-star recruit by ESPN and handed a 4-star grade by 247 Sports.
 Following high school, Banks opted to join Alabama after being heavily recruited.

 In 2019 as a freshman Banks saw action in 4 games and played a total of 27 snaps at cornerback for the Crimson Tide.
 He recorded no tackles, no assists, while adding no stops.
 In coverage Banks notched up no pass breakups, no interceptions, and an elite QB rating when targetted of .0.

 As a sophomore in 2020 he played in just 2 games and logged 19 snaps for the Crimson Tide.
 He made just 2 tackles, no assists, and had no stops.
 In coverage he totaled no pass breakups, no interceptions, and an elite QB rating when targetted of .0.

 In 2021 as a junior Banks played in 4 games and contributed on 74 snaps.
 He chalked up just 3 tackles, one assist, and added no stops.
 In the secondary Banks forced no pass breakups, one interception, and gave up an elite QB rating when targetted of .0.

 Scouting Report: Strengths

 - Savvy cover skills to recognize and anticipate routes.
 Understands what's coming and has good ball skills.

 - He’ll have some limitations in man coverage, but Banks should develop into a serviceable starter.

 - Banks has the quick feet and loose hips to line up in press, where he has the size and strength to get physical, and then the quick feet to mirror.

 - Has explosive movement skills and the fluid athleticism and change-of-direction ability to come down and cover slot receivers.